How to create your own Mastodon server in 10 steps

 Step 3 – Domain names and subdomains

 If you’re creating a Mastodon server, you will (probably) want to buy a domain name from a domain name company.
 Domains are memorable custom website addresses, such as example.com.
 Every site has one, it gives the site a sense of identity, and it will permanently appear on that site’s addresses so choose it carefully.
 Domain names are usually bought for a specific time period such as 1 or 2 years, after which you can renew it or abandon it.
-Domain prices vary a lot, but they are typically about 20 euros per year.
+Domain prices vary a lot, but they are typically about 10 to 50 euros per year.

 You can use the same domain name for hosting many different sites through something called subdomains.
 Subdomains are extra words at the start of domains, such as social.example.com.
 You can add as many different subdomains as you want to the same domain name, such as video.example.com, photography.example.com etc. Once you own a domain name, its subdomains cost nothing.